|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This pancake recipe is fairly kid-friendly, except for the hot griddle.
-Kids can mix the ingredients together and the adult(s) will have to oversee the use of the griddle and give some instruction on pancake flipping.
-Otherwise, this is a great recipe to get your kids involved with for preparing breakfast.
-You will be building skills and cooking competence while also making family memories.
+This easy pancake recipe for kids is a great way to get kids involved in preparing breakfast.
+They will build skills and cooking competence while also making family memories.
 Your child might even propose making pancakes for dinner.
 They make think it's fun to cook; it may be a new interest that they'll take up and look forward to doing with you.